-What should HR professionals know about neuroscience?
+What should HR professionals know about neuroscience?by

 It's Neuroscience Learning Month on HRZone.
 You're reading one of the pieces that has been written to help you develop a sound understanding of why neuroscience principles are important to business, and a basic understanding of how you can apply them effectively.
 There's loads more content going live over the month to help you on your way, from articles to videos and podcasts, and it's all available in our Neuroscience Learning Hub.
 Head there today to read more!